 An AIF is a ‘collective investment undertaking’ that is not subject to the UCITS regime, and includes hedge funds, private equity funds, retail investment funds, investment companies and real estate funds, among others.
 The AIFMD establishes an EU-wide harmonised framework for monitoring and supervising risks posed by AIFMs and the AIFs they manage, and for strengthening the internal market in alternative funds.
 The Directive also includes new requirements for firms acting as a depositary for an AIF.

-You may view and download our Key Information Document for Custodian REIT plc by clicking here.
+You may view and download our Key Information Document for Custodian REIT plc.
 This document provides you with the key information about this investment product.
 It is not marketing material.
 The information is required by law to help you understand the nature, risks, costs, potential gains and losses of this product and to help you compare it with other products.